kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 - Job Scheduler interface is responsible for scheduling a job that runs every several seconds and retrieves rules from Rules service.
 	- RetrieveJobScheduler class implements JobScheduler interface.
 Its responsibility is to instantiate, start and stop the 	scheduler.
 And to run retrieve rules task periodically.
 - RulesCache interface is responsible for storing rules in memory.
-	- TokenBucketCache class implements RulesCache, it's used to store token bucket objects, Map / ConcurrentHashMap / Google Guava Cache
+	- TokenBucketCache class implements RulesCache, it is responsible for storing token bucket objects, Map / ConcurrentHashMap / Google Guava Cache
-- ClientIdentifier builds a key that uniquely identifies a client.
+- ClientIdentifier Interface builds a key that uniquely identifies a client.
+	- ClientIdentifierBuilder implements ClientIdentifier, it is responsible for building a key based on user identity information (for example login).
+There can be other implementations as well, for example based on IP address or retrieve client identity information from request context
 - RateLimiter is responsible for decision making.

 	- In Java, for example, we can utilize ScheduledExecutorService interface as a scheduler.
 - TokenBucketCache stores token buckets.
 	- We can use something simple, for example Map to store buckets.
 	- Or utilize 3-rd party cache implementation, like Google Guava cache.
-- ClientIdentifierBuilder is responsible for building a key based on user identity information (for example login).
-	- There can be other implementations as well, for example based on IP address.
+-
 - For the RateLimiter interface lets introduce a TokenBucketRateLimiter class, which is responsible for calling allow request on the correspondent bucket for that client.
 - And the last important piece is the RetrieveRulesTask, which is responsible for retrieving all the rules for this service.
 #### Interaction